learn-academy-2023-alpha/pig-latin-ikemayiskray/README.md

 - As a user, I can see pleasant stylings on the application.
 - As a user, I can input a sentence that includes punctuation.
 - As a user, I can input a sentence that includes lower and upper case words.
+      Updated the code with a conditional statement to compare the first letter of each word to the lowercase version of that letter.
+When these are different, then a variable is used to track this the word is nearly ready for return.
+      As a final adjustment prior to return, when this Boolean is true, then the code capitalizes only the first letter of each word.
+      Fully capital words and words with capital letters in the middle do not retain the same as the input.
 - As a user, I can see a message if I am not using the application correctly.

 ### 👩‍💻 Developer Stretch Challenges